annadotconnor/azure-network-protocols/README.md

 <img src="https://i.imgur.com/c6AWstX.png">
 </p>
 <p>
 Go to the search bar, and click Virtual Machines.
-In the above screen you will select the Resource Group you created from the drop down menu.
+In the top right corner click Create, and choose Azure virtual machine.
+This will bring you to the above screen.
+From here you will select the Resource Group you created from the drop down menu.
 Name your Virtual Machine, and select the region local to your location.
 </p>
 <br />